 Key Ingredients:

-- Feta Cheese (block-style) – Skip the crumbles!
-A full block of feta melts into a creamy, salty base that coats this baked shrimp pasta like a dream.
+- Feta Cheese (block-style): Skip the crumbles for this recipe!
+A full block of feta melts into a creamy, salty sauce.

-- Butternut Squash – Roasted until golden and tender, butternut squash adds a slight sweetness that balances out the briny feta.
+- Butternut Squash: Roasted until tender, butternut squash and a subtle sweetness that goes so so well with the savory feta cheese.

-- Shrimp – Choose large, jumbo, or colossal raw shrimp (peeled and deveined).
-They cook quickly in the oven right along side the feta and butternut squash for easy clean up.
+- Shrimp: Go with large or jumbo peeled and de-veined shrimp.
+They cook in the oven right along side the butternut squash and feta for super easy cleanup.

-- Garlic & Shallot – Classic aromatics that roast alongside the squash, building deep flavor.
+- Garlic & Shallot: Classic aromatics that deepen the flavor.

-- Fresh Spinach – Stirred in at the end for a pop of green, nutrients, and texture.
+- Fresh Spinach: Stirred in right at the end for a pop of color and nutrients.

 Recipe Variations: